CMSC216 HW02: C Stack Memory and Structs

 Associated Reading / Preparation

-From any good C resource review:
+From any good C resource review struct

 Grading Policy